Computer model locks in Raiders vs. Chargers score prediction for NFL Week 13

 The Las Vegas Raiders and Los Angeles Chargers meet in Week 13 of the 2025 NFL season trending in opposite directions.
 The Raiders have not clicked under first-year head coach Pete Carroll, and the move to bring in quarterback Geno Smith has not worked out.
 The Chargers had a bye in Week 12 but have won four of their last six games and bring a 7-4 record into the game.
 Los Angeles won the first meeting between these teams in Week 2, 20-9.

 Kickoff from SoFi Stadium in Los Angeles is set for 4:25 p.m.
 ET on CBS and Paramount+.
 The Chargers are 10-point favorites in the latest Raiders vs. Chargers consensus odds, and the total comes in at 40.5 after opening at 42.5.
+The Chargers are -571 money line favorites (risk $571 to win $100), while the Raiders are +414 underdogs.
 New Paramount+ users can get a one-week free trial when signing up, and they can catch all the Week 13 NFL action on the service.
 Sign up for Paramount+ here.

 Click here to bet Raiders vs. Chargers at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: